Miltonly/Streets/Duignan Crescent

 Getting around

-Duignan Crescent sits in the Ford neighbourhood, a position that makes the GO line the realistic Toronto commute.
-Milton GO Station is a ten-minute drive; the total trip to Union runs around 70 minutes.
-For those working in Mississauga or Oakville, the drive is roughly 22 and 24 minutes respectively.
-Highway 401 at Regional Road 25 is nine minutes from the crescent, a practical handle for daily commutes.
-The street itself is quiet enough that the road network handles the load without the through-traffic noise that defines busier corridors.
+Duignan Crescent sits in the Ford neighbourhood, a position that makes the Milton GO station the realistic Toronto commute.
+The drive to the station runs about ten minutes, putting Union under an hour and a half total.
+For those working in Mississauga, the 401 ramp at Regional Road 25 is a nine-minute drive and the daily handle.
+The street itself is quiet enough that the road network handles the load without through-traffic noise.

 Schools and catchment

 Public catchment draws to E.W.
 Foster Public School, a six-minute drive, and W.I.
-Dick Middle School at a similar distance.
-Secondary students attend Craig Kielburger Secondary School, four minutes by car.
-Catholic families route to St. Scholastica Catholic Elementary School, walkable from the southern end of the crescent at four minutes, and St. Francis Xavier Catholic Secondary School seven minutes away.
-The mix of elementary and middle school options within a short drive suits families with children across different age groups.
+Dick Middle School, also six minutes; secondary students attend Craig Kielburger Secondary School, four minutes away.
+Catholic students route to St. Scholastica Catholic Elementary School, a four-minute drive, and St. Francis Xavier Catholic Secondary School, seven minutes.
+The street's position offers a range of options within a short drive.

 Who this street suits